DeepthiSudharsan/MLSA-Tutorial/README.md

 # MLSA-Tutorial
 Welcome to the MLSA Deep Learing Tutorial.
-In this session, we will help you install the necessary software and framework, perform exploratory data analysis (EDA)
+In this session, we will help you install the necessary software and framework, perform EDA using `Power Bi`, design, train and test a Deep Learning Model using `Keras`, and deploy it using an intuitive UI using `Streamlit`.
-## Quick Start Guide

 > Date : <br>
 > Time : <br>
 > Mentors : <br>
 > Venue :<br>
 > Link :<br>

+## Quick Start Guide

 This guide will help you install the prerequisites to attend the MLSA Deep Learing Tutorial smoothly.
 Majority of this section is a self-task which shall not be covered during the session, but if you have any doubts, feel free to contact any of the mentors for the session.
 Happy Learning!